| Early

 ![]() | |

-The photo below shows a simlar, though unidentified, early type of VOR.
-The hut contained the duplicated transmitters and power supply, whilst the 'thimble' above contained the actual antenna.
-Note the ubiquitous DCA vehicles, coloured yellow with white roofs.
+The photo below shows a simlar, though unidentified, T52 VOR.
+The hut contained duplicated transmitters and power supply, whilst the fibreglass 'thimble' above contained the actual antenna.
+These units were supplied by French company AME but the designation 'T52' was internal to DCA.
+Note the ubiquitous DCA vehicles, coloured yellow with white roofs - the one below has the DCA 'wings' logo on the door.

 | |